open-rmf/rmf_demos/rmf_demos_panel/README.md

 ---

-## Development Mode (local)
+## Development Mode (local npm compilation)

-This development mode is useful for personel who are interested to compile a local React Gui Bundle. **Else you can skip this portion.**.
+Currently the webpack bundle is located here `https://open-rmf.github.io/rmf_demos/VERSION/app.bundle.js`.
+Thus this is useful for personnel who would like to compile a local react webpack bundle (for testing). **Else you can skip this portion.**

 ### Dependencies:
  - npm (node version > 12, see: [node](https://nodejs.org/en/download/package-manager/))